The-Noah/IRC-to-Discord/README.md

 ## Configuration File

-The configuration file should be called 'config.json' in order to run by default.
+The configuration file should be called `config.json` in order for it to run by default.
 The following is the template for the configuration file:

 ```json
 {